 This is caused by a lack of hormones created by the thyroid glands, which has many effects on his body.
 These include tiredness, mental dullness, weight gain, dry skin, and heightened risk of other skin conditions, to name just a few.
 This can be managed with daily hormone medication.

-Your Brittany will eat approximately two cups of food every day split into two meals.
-The specific amount that you feed him will depend on his age, size, and energy levels.
+Your Brittany will eat approximately two cups of food daily, split into two meals.
+The specific amount you feed him will depend on his age, size, and energy levels.
 If he is a gun dog working the field all day, he will likely need more to fuel his muscles.

-Always read the instructions of the kibble packaging for tailored advice.
-If you adopt a puppy, always feed him a kibble designed for puppies.
+Always read the instructions on the kibble packaging for tailored advice.
+If you adopt a puppy, always feed him food designed for puppies.
 These are richer in proteins and fats for better development and growth.

-Feed your Brittany a high-quality kibble within your budget that meets all of his nutritional needs.
+Feed your Brittany a high-quality kibble within your budget that meets all his nutritional needs.
 A well-balanced diet is essential, and avoid feeding him human foods that’ll cause him to become overweight.
-And if he is a working dog, you will want to feed him a kibble higher in protein, fats, and energy.
+And if he is a working dog, you will want to feed him food higher in protein, fats, and energy.
 Sporting or performance kibbles are designed for the needs of working dogs.